|< BACK TO TRANSLATIONAL CORES

 - Blood pressure and heart rate are monitored throughout any testing.

 We employ a “Discovery-to-Recovery” approach and work closely across disciplines to expand knowledge and bring innovative treatments to practice so that individuals with spinal cord injuries can experience their own personal Victory Over Paralysis.
 Our work is published in leading scientific journals.

-The majority of individuals with SCI experience neurogenic dysfunction that affects the urogenital system and bowels.
-The assessments we perform are leading to greater understanding of how we can use interventions such as Locomotor Training (LT), Neuromuscular Electrical Stimulation (NMES) and spinal cord Epidural Stimulation (scES) to regain function and improve quality-of-life for individuals with spinal cord injuries.
+The majority of individuals with spinal cord injury experience autonomic dysfunction that impacts the urogenital and bowel systems.
+The assessments we perform are leading to a greater understanding of how interventions such as Locomotor Training (LT), Neuromuscular Electrical Stimulation (NMES) and spinal cord Epidural Stimulation (scES) have helped individuals with spinal cord injuries regain function and improve their quality-of-life.